What's the difference between CBD isolate and full-spectrum CBD?

 CBD isolate is the purified form of cannabidiol, and generally contains CBD and CBD only.
 However, there's a mountain of evidence that the medical benefits of cannabis don't come just from CBD, but also from other parts of the cannabis sativa hemp plant.
 So, while full-spectrum CBD does contain the same CBD as what's in the isolate, it also contains cannabinoids, terpenes, and other compounds like CBC, CBN, CBG, CBDA, and THCV.
 The conventional wisdom is that, for a fuller, more well-rounded, healthier experience with less chemical involvement, full spectrum CBD is the way to go.

 People use CBD for a variety of health reasons, such as pain, sleeplessness, and anxiety.
 Many users of full-spectrum CBD report other benefits as well, especially when it comes to chronic conditions like cancer, depression, and fibromyalgia.
 A 2018 scientific study found that some CBD compounds may have neuroprotective effects, helping some users delay or avoid neurological conditions like dementia and Alzheimer's.
 But the reported medicinal effects don't end there, and many users report that full-spectrum CBD also helps them with:

 Does Full-spectrum CBD Contain THC?

-It's true, full-spectrum CBD products contain some THC, but usually in low quantities, and many US states require
+It's true, full-spectrum CBD products contain some THC, but in low quantities, at

 We hope this article helped you learn more about full-spectrum CBD, CBD isolate, and the differences, features, and benefits of each one.
 For more information about Wildwood Herbal's line of organic, farm-raised, full-spectrum CBD products, visit our homepage or our online store.